 Chaffey’s Lock – a truly lovely spot in and of itself with locks, a small museum in the lockmaster’s house, an art gallery in the old mill and more.
 When wandering wearies you, there’s the wonderful Opinicon, a lovingly restored historic resort, for ice-cream, a drink or light meal in the pub, or full restaurant fare.
 And there’s an option of a wide range of organized tours run from here by Rideau Tours, including pontoon boat trips.

 Jones Falls – one of our first ‘discoveries’ in the area, another lovely set of locks involving a fairly gentle stroll though there are steps.
+And, in the last year or so, another classic Rideau hotel, The Hotel Kenney, is being lovingly brought back to life there.
 Davis Lock, the next set of locks, is also very picturesque.

 Westport’s Foley Mountain Conservation Area – the view from the Foley Mountain lookout over Westport is another one that take’s my breath away.
 Foley Mountain has a range of trails to suit all abilities and inclinations.
 Westport itself is a pretty village on the Rideau and has one of the better public beaches in the area.